SensorModbusMaster.h file

 The size of the response buffer for the modbus devices.

-If you know you will never make any modbus calls longer than this, decrease this number to save memory space.
+If you know you will never make any modbus requests for a modbus response this long, decrease this number to save memory space.

 #define MODBUS_FRAME_TIMEOUT = 4